Mimik Studio: Automating Phonetic Transcription for Speech-Language Pathologists

 Conducting Sessions

-Goal: A no fuss experience for SLPs to capture the patient's speech without interfering with their presence during sessions
+Goal: A no-fuss experience for SLPs to capture the patient's speech without interfering with their presence during sessions

 Session Reports